Need to Control: Release

 Need to Control was released on CD, cassette, and LP.
 A box set was also released, containing 5 records: one 5", one 6", one 7", one 8", and one 9".
 This box set, as well as the Japanese CD, contains four bonus tracks.
 On September 14, 2010 Earache released a redux edition of Need to Control, which included the bonus tracks from the Japanese release (except "B.T.I.T.B.") plus two more, along with an interview with vocalist Kevin Sharp.

+Reception

+Ian Christe in his review for Metal Maniacs in June 1995 wrote, "Brutal Truth's harsh spastic second record is all coarse and ferocious spitting rage with eyes rolled back in head..an icy, pissed new kind of power music that breaks up all earlier ideas of heavy...
+Slow distorted lurching and piercing noises are frantically arranged, then totally blown out.
+Minimal radical lyrics stick an unwavering middle finger in the face of fascists and their fans.
+This whole freak event is real and raw, a classic cataclysmic ruckus of intense noise, ability, and wildness."